There’s an Eiffel Tower replica in Vegas.

 And the London Bridge in Lake Havasu City in Arizona.

-So is it really all that strange that you can find a Space Needle in Gatlinburg?
+So is it really all that strange that you can find a Space Needle in the city of Gatlinburg?

 While many visitors to the region are familiar with the Space Needle’s familiar silhouette along the Gatlinburg Skyline, not everyone knows the unique place the tower holds in Gatlinburg history.

-Here are several interesting facts you probably never knew about the Gatlinburg Space Needle in Tennessee:
+Here are several interesting facts and insider tips you probably never knew about this popular Gatlinburg attraction:

 1. The Space Needle is more than just a view

-The top of the tower, of course, offers unequaled panoramic views of the mountains – with free viewfinders.
+The top of the observation tower, of course, offers unequaled panoramic views of the Great Smoky Mountains – including Mount LeConte – with free viewfinders.

-But it’s also something of a museum in the sky.
+But the observation deck offers more than just great views.
+It’s also something of a museum in the sky.

 2. It has a cross-country cousin